 - Be digitally literate and can create an engaging learning atmosphere in the classroom

-- Have a computer with a stable Internet connection and clear audio/video
+- Have a computer with a webcam and a headset with a microphone

 How much do Qkids teachers make?

 Qkids teachers make $16-20/hour.
 This is in US dollars.
 If you’re in Canada, you still get paid in USD!
 According to the Royal Bank of Canada, $20 USD = $26.14 CAD at the time of writing this post!

 The base rate is $16/hour.
 You can earn attendance and performance bonuses to bring it up to $20/hour.
 You might also work standby lessons which is $4 for 10 minutes, which further increases your rate.

 What are the hours Qkids teachers have to work?

 There is no minimum time commitment per week unlike most part-time retail jobs where the minimum is 8 or 12 hours/week!

 It gets better.

 The regular class time slots are outside of the usual Monday-Friday business hours: